Redditor Shares How She Tried to Be a Hero and Reunite a Baby Bird with Its Mother, Only for It to Backfire with a Bee Waiting to Reward Her

-Plovers, sometimes known as masked lapwings, are somewhat large birds with long, rusty-colored legs and prominent, yellow facial wattles.
-They can be found almost everywhere in Australia, especially on the edges of lakes and in big grassy regions, especially those that have been turned into pasture or parkland.
+Plovers, sometimes known as masked lapwings, are relatively large birds with long, rusty-colored legs and prominent yellow facial wattles.
+They can be found almost everywhere in Australia, especially on the edges of lakes and in expansive grassy regions, particularly those that have been converted into pasture or parkland.

 For biologists, observing a plover chick's day can be both fascinating and horrifying.
 A Piping Plover chick, which resembles a fluffy cotton ball, is arguably one of the loveliest little animals.